 Currently, there are no US or Canadian government advisories that restrict travel to neighbouring countries, therefore, normal cancellation penalties would apply for travel to those areas.

-However, we appreciate that you may have concerns over the unknown possibility of further spread of the virus and its subsequent impact on travel.
-As such, our team of destination specialists at Goway are available to offer guidance to you and assist in working to determine the best course of action if you are considering deferring your travel plans or choosing an alternate destination with Goway.
+However, we appreciate that you may have concerns over the unknown possibility of the further spread of the virus and its subsequent impact on travel.
+As such, our team of destination specialists at Goway is available to offer guidance to you and assist in working to determine the best course of action if you are considering deferring your travel plans or choosing an alternate destination with Goway.

 For more information about the coronavirus, we recommend you visit the World Health Organization (WHO) website.

 Travel Tips for Globetrotters

 At Goway we take all reasonable measures to ensure the safety and enjoyment of our “Globetrotters” while they're travelling with us.
 Our Travel Tips for Globetrotters, complied by the editors of Globetrotting Magazine, is a list of over 60 tips designed to further enhance your experience, and help ensure your own safety while abroad.